-Dave Phelps, Lieutenant
+Dave Phelps, Captain

 The mission of the Scientific Investigations Division is to provide our law and justice clients with forensic science services that are timely, relevant and cost-effective.

 The Scientific Investigations Division (SID) provides laboratory services to all law enforcement agencies in the county of San Bernardino.
 SID is a full-service crime lab consisting of five sections and over 100 staff members.
 Since 1995, the Scientific Investigations Divisions has been an accredited laboratory through the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).